Kabir26-star/CAS-ADS-Projects-Kabirdev-Singh-Ramana/README.md

 git clone https://github.com/yourusername/your-repository.git

 ## 4. Open the Project in VS Code
-Move into the cloned repository folder in Git Bash:
+In Git Bash, navigate into the cloned folder:

 cd your-repository

-Launch VS Code from Git Bash:
+Launch VS Code directly from Git Bash:

 code .

+(Alternatively, open VS Code → File → Open Folder → select your project folder.)

 ## 5. Run the Python Files
 In VS Code, open the .py file you want to run.